hellozee/cook/README.md

 - `--help` : To show this help message
 - `--quiet` : To not show any output
-- `--clean` : To clean the cached data and perform a clean build
+- `--clean` : To clean the cached data
 - `--verbose`: To increase the verbosity level

 ### ToDos: